dumblob/XPMA_Engine/README.md

 * rapid prototyping
 * documentation

 Expected time for development in one person (full-time): 2 years for a very basic version.
-5 years for advanced modules, pre-prepared processes, connectors etc.
+3 years more for advanced modules, pre-prepared processes, connectors etc.

 THE LONG STORY
 --------------